Being a newbie

 BACK TO TOP

 expressed as dB/1 meter/1 watt.
-As speakers' impedance may vary a lot,
+Loudspeaker manufacturers usually

 Efficiency: My favourite subject, but I won't get into details here,